YalePrivacyLab/xoth_location_tracker_investigation/README.md

-# ExpressVPN Digital Security Lab
-## Investigation Xoth: Location Trackers
+# Investigation Xoth: Location Trackers

 This repository contains the results of a January 2021 investigation into Android apps that contain location tracker Software Development Kits (SDKs).
 We call this effort "Investigation Xoth."
-This research was conducted by Sean O'Brien of the [ExpressVPN Digital Security Lab](https://expressvpn.com/digital-security-lab) with the aid of Esther Onfroy of the [Defensive Lab Agency](https://defensive-lab.agency).
-Findings are described on [our website](https://expressvpn.com/digital-security-lab/investigation-xoth).
+This research was conducted by Sean O'Brien with the aid of Esther Onfroy of the [Defensive Lab Agency](https://defensive-lab.agency) and the support of the ExpressVPN Digital Security Lab.
+Findings are described on [the DSL website](https://expressvpn.com/digital-security-lab/investigation-xoth).

 We encourage users to independently validate the investigation results.
 This information is released for consumer awareness only and should be interpreted by security professionals.